Odawara District

 "Very nice, thank you."

-"You're right.
-This looks serious," whispered Matlock.
+“You’re right.
+This looks serious,” Matlock said under his breath.

 "Yes," said Thackeray, though he was still in the dark.

 Shinako and Michiko jumped up.
+“Surprised?” asked Shinako.

 Thackeray couldn't help smiling.
 "Yes.
 I'm surprised."